ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Colour-residual relation

-We further investigate the universality of the colour-magnitude relationship by studying how $\beta$ varies as a function of the environment.

-We split our sample into \prov{6} equally populated bins of global stellar mass containing each \prov{$\mathcal{O}(150)$} SNe~Ia.
-We then standardise independently each of these bins, i.e. we fit for a set of ($\alpha$ or ($\alpha_\mathrm{low}$, $\alpha_\mathrm{high}$), $\beta$, $M_0$, $\gamma$) for each global mass bin.
-The resulting standardisation parameters are shown in Fig.~\ref{fig:beta_evol} for the linear stretch standardisation and in Fig.~\ref{fig:beta_evol_broken} when using the broken-$\alpha$ following \drpaper{Ginolin et al. (2024a)}.
-When applying the broken stretch-magnitude relation, we fix the $\alpha_\mathrm{low}$ and $\alpha_\mathrm{high}$ at the values fitted on the full sample, since low-mass galaxies do not host any low-stretch SNe~Ia (see \drpaper{Ginolin et al., 2024a}, or, e.g., \citealt{Nicolas_2021}).
-To do that, we implement a Gaussian prior centered on the best-fitted values, with a width corresponding to the fitted errors.
+We further investigated the universality of the colour-magnitude relation by studying the variation in $\beta$ as a function of the environment.
+We split our sample into six equally populated bins of global stellar mass containing $\mathcal{O}(150)$ SNe~Ia each.
+We then independently standardised each of these bins, that is, we fitted for a set of ($\alpha$ or ($\alpha_\mathrm{low}$, $\alpha_\mathrm{high}$), $\beta$, $M_0$, $\gamma$) for each global mass bin.
+The resulting standardisation parameters are shown in Fig.~\ref{fig:beta_evol} for the linear stretch standardisation and in Fig.~\ref{fig:beta_evol_broken} for the broken-$\alpha$ following \cite{Ginolin_2024a}.
+When applying the broken stretch-magnitude relation, we fixed the $\alpha_\mathrm{low}$ and $\alpha_\mathrm{high}$ at the values fitted on the full sample because low-mass galaxies host no low-stretch SNe~Ia (see \citealt{Ginolin_2024a}, or, e.g., \citealt{Nicolas_2021}).
+To do this, we implemented a Gaussian prior centred on the best-fit values, with a width corresponding to the fitted errors.